 What did other schools think?

-This video of Ravensthorpe Primary from Peterborough includes comments from children and staff on their Farm Camp experience.
+This video of Ravensthorpe Primary from Peterborough includes comments from staff on their experience and gives a flavour of what your Farm Camp could involve.

 Farm Camp was initiated with funding from the Mick George Community Fund.